-As stated earlier, all development in the Area shall conform to applicable rules, regulations, policies, other requirements, and standards of the City, along with any other governmental entity which has jurisdiction in the Area.
-While the Act allows for the adoption of standards and requirements applicable to projects undertaken in an urban renewal area, in the context of this Plan, it is LIFT's intention that investment in the Area conform to City-approved documents.
+As stated earlier, all development in the Area shall conform to applicable rules, regulations, policies, other requirements, and standards of the City, along with any other governmental entity which has jurisdiction within its boundaries.
+While the Act allows for the adoption of standards and requirements applicable to projects undertaken in an urban renewal area, in the context of this Amended Plan, it is LIFT's intention that investment in the Area conform to City-approved documents.

-6.5 Modify the Plan
+6.5 Modify this Amended Plan

-LIFT may propose, and the City Council may make, modifications to this Plan as may be necessary provided they are consistent with the Comprehensive Plan and any subsequent updates.
-Additionally, any such amendments made in accordance with this Plan and as otherwise contemplated, must also be compliant with the Act.
-Finally, LIFT may, in specific cases, allow non-substantive variations from the provisions of this Plan if it determines that a literal enforcement of the provision would constitute an unreasonable limitation beyond the intent and purpose stated herein.
+LIFT may propose, and the City Council may make, modifications to this Amended Plan as may be necessary provided they are consistent with the Comprehensive Plan and any subsequent updates.
+Additionally, any such amendments made in accordance with this Amended Plan and as otherwise contemplated, must also be compliant with the Act.
+Finally, LIFT may, in specific cases, allow non-substantive variations from the provisions of this Amended Plan if it determines that a literal enforcement of the provision would constitute an unreasonable limitation beyond the intent and purpose stated herein.

-6.6 Review the Plan
+6.6 Review this Amended Plan

-The ongoing review process for the Plan is intended to provide a mechanism to allow those parties responsible for administering and implementing key projects within its boundaries to periodically evaluate its effectiveness and make adjustments to ensure efficiency in implementing these activities.
-To this end, the following steps are presented to serve as a guide for future Plan review:
+The ongoing review process for this Amended Plan is intended to provide a mechanism to allow those parties responsible for administering and implementing key projects within its boundaries to periodically evaluate its effectiveness and make adjustments to ensure efficiency in implementing these activities.
+To this end, the following steps are presented to serve as a guide for its future review:

-- (a) LIFT may propose modifications, and the City Council may make such modifications as may be necessary provided they are consistent with the Comprehensive Plan and any subsequent updates, as well as the Act. - (b) Modifications may be developed from suggestions by LIFT, property and business owners, and City staff operating in support of LIFT and advancement of this Plan.
+- (a) LIFT may propose modifications, and the City Council may make such modifications as may be necessary provided they are consistent with the Comprehensive Plan and any subsequent updates, as well as the Act. - (b) Modifications may be developed from suggestions by LIFT, property and business owners, and City staff operating in support of LIFT and advancement of this Amended Plan.